fwupd/fwupd/plugins/usi-dock/README.md

 ## Vendor ID Security

-The vendor ID is set from the USB vendor, in this instance set to `USB:0x17EF`
+The vendor ID is set from the USB vendor.

-## Quirk Use

-This plugin uses the following plugin-specific quirks:

-* `LenovoDockFirmwareImageId` - the image ID to use for the device

 ## External Interface Access